Norway Energy Information

 Total Energy Consumption

-Total energy consumption per capita is almost twice the EU average (5.1 toe), driven by an electricity consumption per capita that is four times the EU average and the highest in the world, at 23 250 kWh (2019).
+Total energy consumption per capita reached 5 toe in 2020, almost double the EU average.
+This was driven by an electricity consumption per capita that is over four times the EU average and the highest in the world, at 22 900 kWh.

-The country's total energy consumption remained stable at normal climate between 2012 and 2017 (around 28-29 Mtoe), but has been decreasing by 3%/year since then; actual consumption has strong fluctuations according to weather conditions, as electricity is the main energy source for space heating.
+The country's total energy consumption remained stable at normal climate between 2012 and 2017 (around 28-29 Mtoe).
+Total consumption has been decreasing by 3.4%/year since 2018 (4% in 2020 alone); actual consumption has strong fluctuations according to weather conditions, as electricity is the main energy source for space heating.

 Interactive Chart Norway Total Energy Consumption

 Between 2017 and 2019, oil and NGL production declined by 4%/year.
 However, with the start of operations at Johan Sverdrup field in October 2019, it increased significantly in 2020 (19%), reaching 95 Mt.
 Production reached a peak in 2001 at 163 Mt, almost double current levels.
 Over the last 50 years, about half of the estimated total recoverable resources on the continental shelf have been produced.

 Since 2007, oil product consumption declined by 1%/year on average to 7.6 Mt in 2020.

 Graph: OIL CONSUMPTION (Mt)